The Life of the Party (1930 film): Production

 The music heard of the credits at the beginning of the film was added in the 1950s.
 These credits are also not original but have been redrawn, removing all indication that the film was photographed in Technicolor.
 The original music survives on Vitaphone disks.
 The rest of the film, beginning with the first title card ("New York was originally purchased from the Indians..."), has the original sound.

 Box office

 According to Warner Bros records the film earned $685,000 domestically and $212,000 foreign.

 Preservation

-The film survives only in a black and white copy (of the United States release print) made in the 1958 from Associated Artists Productions.
-Only a black and white copy of the cut print released in the United States (without most of the musical numbers) seems to have survived.
+The film survives only in a black and white copy (of the cut United States release print) made in 1958 by Associated Artists Productions.
 The complete film was released intact in countries outside the United States where a backlash against musicals never occurred.
 It is unknown whether a copy of this full version still exists.